2005 Hungarian Grand Prix: Background

+Qualifying

-Michael Schumacher surprised the paddock by taking his first pole position of the season, causing speculation that he was running a light first fuel load in order to build a gap on a circuit on which overtaking is notoriously difficult.
+Seven time World Champion Michael Schumacher surprised the paddock by taking his first pole position of the season, causing speculation that he was running a light first fuel load in order to build a gap on a circuit on which overtaking is notoriously difficult.
 Beside him on the front row was Juan Pablo Montoya, nearly 9 tenths behind.
 Jarno Trulli continued his impressive qualifying form by taking 3rd place, while Kimi Räikkönen took fourth spot despite being the first runner out on the dirty circuit.
 Championship leader Fernando Alonso started in sixth position.